 Admire the architecture on your trip to San Sebastian

 What else is there to see in San Sebastian?
 Architecture, for starters.
-San Sebastian offers outstanding and iconic architecture that will take an entire day, or two, to explore and photograph.
+The city offers outstanding and iconic architecture that will take an entire day, or two, to explore and photograph.
 Walking the streets of Parte Vieja (Old Town), you will stroll past the Pescadería which held the fish market during San Sebastian’s earlier days.